 In the state of Kentucky, there are some cases in which an applicant may have their unemployment benefits denied.
 Many pieces of information are submitted and reviewed throughout the claim process, and if any one of the documents proves unemployment ineligibility the applicant will likely have his or her unemployment compensation benefits denied.

 The good news is that applicants who do have their unemployment benefits denied are able to file an unemployment denial appeal in which they can resubmit a claim for consideration.

-Receiving an Unemployment Extension in Kentucky
+Learn About Unemployment Extensions in Kentucky

-In the state of Kentucky, there are specific cases in which an unemployment compensation extension may be made available for individuals who need more than initial 26 weeks of benefits.
+In the state of Kentucky, there are specific cases in which an unemployment compensation extension may be made available for individuals who need more than the initial 26 weeks of benefits.
 Extensions are set into effect when the state’s unemployment rate reaches peak levels, leaving many applicants wondering how to get an unemployment extension.

 Much like the initial claim process, there are specific requirements an applicant must meet in order to be eligible to receive a federal unemployment extension.